 In Herebey Dragons #2, Bobby and his mother are on the run in their beaten-up car.
 On the way, she stops and asks different people about the whereabouts of a group she used to know.
 When they finally catch up with them, Bobby befriends a girl named Bobbi, and they once more summon Ponnis, with disastrous effects.

 The Herebey Dragons is written by Simon Birks and drawn by Eda Çağıl Çağlarırmak.
 It follows the story of Bobby, a boy who discovers his ancestors were responsible to banishing the first intelligent species to walk the Earth to another dimension.

 Exciting news at Blue Fox Comics!
-Robyn Volume One has arrived.
-Here’s a video of me tell you this!
+The arrival of Robyn Volume One!

 Portsmouth Comic Con held its inaugural event over the bank holiday weekend at the Portsmouth Guildhall, and Blue Fox Comics had a table there.

 There’s always a reason to be slightly wary for a first con, but Portsmouth Comic Con have been great at getting the marketing far and wide, and I’d heard a rumour they’d sold 4000+ tickets prior to it opening.

 Another great plus point in its favour (for us, anyway!) was the location.
 Portsmouth is 30 mins away by train or car, so there was no need to travel up the night before, or at some terrible hour of the morning.
 We just arrived around 8.30am with our cases, got our wristbands and were shown to our table.

 In fact, the whole set-up process was very smooth.

 As for any show in a similar style building, there were several rooms, which made it feel a little fragmented.
 We were housed in Comic City 2, which felt like a good room to be in for comic creators.
 Most of the tables were creators, so people knew what to expect when they walked in.